dervlamk/E2.1-Topo-BCs/README.md

 by D. Meegan-Kumar1, G. Elsaesser2,3, D. S. Battisti4, C. M. Colose2, J. Wu2,5, J. S. Sexton1, & J. W. Baldwin1,6

-1Department of Earth System Science, University of California Irvine, Irvine, California, USA 2Automatic Integra, NASA Goddard Institute for Space Studies, New York, New York 3Department of Applied Physics and Applied Mathematics, Columbia University, New York, New York 4Department of Atmospheric Science, University of Washington, Seattle, Washington, USA 5Center for Climate Systems Research, The Earth Institute, Columbia University, New York, New York 6Lamont-Doherty Earth Observatory, Columbia University, Palisades, New York
+1Department of Earth System Science, University of California Irvine, Irvine, California, USA<br>
+2Automatic Integra, NASA Goddard Institute for Space Studies, New York, New York<br>
+3Department of Applied Physics and Applied Mathematics, Columbia University, New York, New York<br>
+4Department of Atmospheric Science, University of Washington, Seattle, Washington, USA<br>
+5Center for Climate Systems Research, The Earth Institute, Columbia University, New York, New York<br>
+6Lamont-Doherty Earth Observatory, Columbia University, Palisades, New York

 Status: _This paper has been submitted for publication at Journal of Climate. <SUPPORTING_INFORMATION> is also available.
 We welcome any comments, questions, or suggestions.
 Please email your feedback to (dervlak@uci.edu)._